Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: MaxSAT resolution-based Proof Systems

-In this section we introduce and analyze the impact of three MaxSAT inference rules: resolution, split and virtual.
-After the definition of each rule, we discuss the level of completeness that it adds to the proof system and what type of PHP problems it can solve, which shows the incremental power of each proof system.
+In the following, we introduce and analyze the impact of three MaxSAT inference rules: \textit{resolution}, \textit{split} and \textit{virtual}.
+After the definition of each rule, we discuss the level of completeness that it adds to the proof system and what type of PHP problems it solves, which shows the incremental power of each proof system.